cicorias/Castle-Winbuntu/README.md

 sudo chmod 0666 /dev/tty
 ```

-YMMV, as to the above, but since this wasn't at all a straightforward process for me, I'm including these instructions in case you run into something similiar.
+Mainly, the reason why I attempted the upgrade was due to a couple of *really* frustrating issues, a) Several issues with my vim plugins and the stock version of vim that ships with Ubuntu 14.04, and b) Issues getting sudo to work properly/consistently with my user.
+YMMV, as to your own experience, but since this wasn't at all a straightforward process for me, I'm including these instructions in case you run into something similiar.

 Moving on...